mesonbuild/meson/docs/markdown/IDE-integration.md

 To set the options, use the `meson configure` command.

-It is also possible to get the default buildoptions without a build directory by providing the root `meson.build` instead of a build directory to `meson introspect --buildoptions`.
+Since Meson 0.50.0 it is also possible to get the default buildoptions without a build directory by providing the root `meson.build` instead of a build directory to `meson introspect --buildoptions`.

 Running `--buildoptions` without a build directory produces the same output as running it with a freshly configured build directory.